flatpickles/sketchbook/docs/core-concepts.md

 # Core Concepts

 So far, you've learned about Sketchbook's intentions on the [Overview](README.md) page, and experimented with a basic project implementation on the [Quick Start](quick-start.md) page.
-Read on to learn more about Sketchbook's fundamentals!
+Read on to learn more about Sketchbook's fundamentals.

 ### `src/art` File Structure